uveissmjl/iguana/README.md

 ## License

-**Iguana** is released under the MIT License.
+**iguana** is released under the MIT License.
 See the LICENSE file for more details.

 ---